This post may contain affiliate links. Please read our disclosure policy.

 A step-by-step process on how to make an easy Homemade Marinara Sauce.
 It’s kid-approved and delicious served with pasta, chicken, or meatballs.
-And it’s low in calories and carbs, paleo, keto, gluten-free, dairy-free, and Whole 30 approved.
+It’s low in calories and carbs, paleo, keto, gluten-free, dairy-free, and Whole 30 approved.

 marinara sauce in mason jar